Threats to Polesia's natural landscape

 E40 waterway

-A potential major man-made canal route between the Baltic Sea and the Black Sea is threatening to transform the Pripyat, one of Europe’s last major natural rivers.
+A potential major man-made canal route between the Baltic Sea and the Black Sea is threatening to transform the Pripyat River, one of Europe’s last major natural rivers.
 The plan for the ‘E40 waterway’ was initiated by representatives from Belarus, Poland, and Ukraine.
-A committee was established in 2013 to push ahead with construction plans for the E40 waterway.
-The realization of this waterway would have catastrophic effects on the nature and wildlife of Polesia.
-The E40 would bisect protected areas over its entire length, damaging the essential connections between key habitats.
-By straightening the Pripyat, numerous meanders and huge areas of intact floodplains could dry up and important habitats within the protected areas would be lost.Find out more about E40.
+A committee was established in 2013 to drive forward plans to build the E40 waterway.
+The realisation of this waterway would have a catastrophic impact on the nature and wildlife of Polesia.
+The E40 would bisect protected areas along its entire length, destroying vital links between key habitats.
+By straightening the Pripyat, numerous meanders and large areas of intact floodplains could dry up, and important habitats within the protected areas would be lost.Find out more about E40.

-With its diverse mosaic of mires, bogs, forests and marshes, the Polesia is the perfect habitat for many different berry species, like cranberries and bilberries.
-From summer to the first frosts, the forest floor is covered with fruiting bilberry bushes while the mires are covered in сranberries.
-The large amount of berries available provides an important economic resource for the local community and local people collect and sell them throughout summer and autumn.
-However, this negatively affects local flora and fauna due to the increased intensification of berry picking activities.
-An area of particular concern is the Almany Mires Nature Reserve.
-Almany is a 100,000 hectares natural mire of outstanding European and global conservation importance.
-Located in Belarus, adjacent to the Ukrainian border, this mire is heavily impacted by overharvesting when berry pickers flood to this pristine habitat in the summer months.
-Berry pickers build illegal roads, leave large quantities of litter, establish temporary camps inside the forest, and trample vegetation.
+With its diverse mosaic of mires, bogs, forests and marshes, Polesia is the perfect habitat for many different berry species, such as cranberries and bilberries.
+From late summer until the first frosts, the forest floor is covered with fruiting bilberry bushes while the mires are covered with cranberries.
+The large amount of berries available provides an important economic resource for the local community, and local people collect and sell them throughout the summer and autumn.
+However, this negatively affects the local flora and fauna due to the increased intensification of berry picking activities.
+One area of particular concern is the Almany Mires Nature Reserve.
+Almany is a 100,000 hectare natural transitional mire of outstanding European and global conservation importance.
+Located in Belarus, adjacent to the Ukrainian border, this mire is heavily affected by overharvesting when berry pickers flock to this pristine habitat in the summer months.
+In an attempt to increase their berry harvests, the pickers use prohibited mechanical devices that severely damage the berry bush and reduce its yield for the upcoming years.
+They build illegal roads, leave large quantities of litter, set up temporary camps inside the forest, and trample vegetation.
 Their carelessness is often the cause of forest fires.
-Such activities disturb sensitive breeding animals, such as the globally threatened greater spotted eagle, causing parents to desert their chicks.
+Such activities disturb sensitive breeding animals, such as the Greater Spotted Eagle.

 Amber mining

 Illegal amber mining has increased in the Ukrainian part of Polesia in recent years.
-Amber is extracted by cutting down large areas of trees, excavating holes, and pumping water underground.
-The amber then floats to the surface and can be collected, whilst a devastated bare landscape is left behind.
-This kind of mining is illegal, but attempts by the Ukrainian government and military to stop illegal mining activities have often failed.
-Mining is highly lucrative and miners are often heavily armed so tackling the industry is extremely dangerous.
+Amber is extracted by cutting down large areas of trees, digging holes and pumping water underground.
+The amber then floats to the surface and can be collected, leaving behind a devastated, barren landscape with holes, the fertile layer destroyed and no shrubs or grass.
+As a result of the massive pumping of water, the water regime of the areas is severely disturbed: some places are drained, while others are flooded.
+Experts estimate that more than10,000 hectares in the Rivne region alone need to be recultivated after the destructive amber mining.
+Its traces can be found even in primary forests of high conservation value and in the areas of nature reserves or national parks, where such practices cause particular damage.
+This type of mining is illegal, but attempts by the Ukrainian government and military to stop this practice have often failed.
+Mining is highly lucrative and miners are often heavily armed, making it extremely dangerous to tackle the industry.